Lexteam/lexteam.github.io/_posts/2016-08-20-Status-Update-III.md

 As one project comes to a close another takes its place, right?
 This is perhaps the most exciting news of the status update, we are 'working' on a new game.
 Now I should state that when I say 'working' I mean deliberating on everything about the game, we currently look to be doing a buisness-style game for Android called Taxin.
-Its all rather hush-hush secretive at the moment so there isn't all too much I can share other then if the current plan sticks, the will be open-source!
+Its all rather hush-hush secretive at the moment so there isn't all too much I can share other then if the current plan sticks, it will be open-source!
 Check out the [Taxin] repo.

 Well that wraps up this Status Update, and perhaps these will become a more regular thing.